aaannjali/BACKENDCODE/README.md

 # BACKENDCODE
-THIS IS A BACKEND CODE OR A ED-TECH PLATEFORM NAMED AS STUDYNOTION
+THIS IS A BACKEND CODE OF AN ED-TECH PLATEFORM NAMED AS STUDYNOTION

 Description of the Back-end Architecture: StudyNotion uses a monolithic architecture, with the backend built using Node.js and Express.js, and MongoDB as the primary database.